Unique

 The château established on a lieu-dit called "Les Jacques" in Romanèche-Thorins, dates from the 18th century and is supported by vaulted cellars from the 17th.
 It was the second home of the Sornay family, and only 2 hectares of Moulin-à-Vent were vinified there when it was sold in 1924 to Amédée Rousseau, a visionary French entrepreneur and wine enthusiast who would dedicate the last years of his life to the creation of his dream-wine estate.

 That same year, the area of wine production around the hamlet of "Les Thorins", surrounding the 15th century windmill, officially became the "Moulin-à-Vent" appellation.
-Patiently, for three years, Amédée Rousseau acquired vines at Moulin-à-Vent from 60 different families.
+Patiently, for three years, Amédée Rousseau acquired vines at Moulin-à-Vent from 70 different families.
 Its ambition: to produce Great Burgundy Wines.

-Through its demanding and pioneering methods in the region (destemming, parcel vinification, long macerations, aging in barrels, bottling at the property, etc.), Château des Jacques has become a signature of the great wines from Beaujolais.
+Through his demanding and pioneering methods in the region (destemming, parcel vinification, long macerations, aging in barrels, bottling at the property, etc.), Château des Jacques has become a signature of the great wines from Beaujolais.

 The Thorin family, which succeeded Amédée Rousseau, defended with conviction this vision of a noble Gamay, capable of producing complex, bright wines with significant aging potential.
 It is this philosophy that will push them, during the "New" turn of the 1950s to maintain their original vinification, resisting the sirens of more immediate wines made possible by carbonic maceration, a process that will never be used at the château.